Quinton Jackson: Acting career

-Film and television credits
+Filmography

 Personal life

 Jackson resides in Ladera Ranch and has five children.
 Three of his children have the middle name of Rampage.
-Jackson and his wife, with whom he has four children, separated in 2006 after a paternity test proved that he had fathered a child, with another woman in 2000.
-They have since divorced.
-Jackson suffers from low testosterone and undergoes testosterone replacement therapy.
-In 2010, Jackson lived in Merseyside in England.
+Jackson and his wife, with whom he has two children, separated in 2006 after a paternity test proved that he had fathered a child with another woman in 1999.
+They initially reconciled but have since divorced.
+On October 2, 2023 Jackson welcomed a fifth child and second daughter, Serenity Paige Jackson.
+In 2010, Jackson lived in Merseyside in England and supports Everton F.C..
+He is an avid gamer, and streams in his free time on the streaming site Kick.

-He is an avid gamer, and streams in his free time on the streaming site Twitch.
+During an August 2025 KnokX professional wrestling event, Jackson's son Raja (also a mixed martial artist) slammed independent wrestler Syko Stu, then punched the apparently unconscious Stu over 20 times.
+Raja livestreamed the attack on Kick.
+Jackson condemned his son's actions and described the attack as a "work that went wrong".
+On September 18, 2025, Raja was arrested in Los Angeles and booked on a felony assault charge.
+As of September 19, Raja remains held on a $50,000 bail.
+On October 9, Raja pled not guilty to all charges and is due back in court on November 24.
+He faces four to seven years in prison.